We’re going to explore the best healthy treats for chickens, and share what you definitely shouldn’t be feeding to your birds!

 Insects (Especially Mealworms)

-Feeding bugs to chickens is very entertaining and satisfying, especially when the bugs you’re feeding them were just in your garden, eating your tomato leaves.
+Feeding bugs to chickens is very entertaining and satisfying, especially when the bugs you’re feeding them were just in your garden, eating your tomatoes.
 Insects are a great source of protein for chickens, and they just love them.

 Chicken Scratch